vasilakisfil/Introspected-REST/README.md

 #### 9.1.2.
 Hypermedia
 Originally the hypermedia term was mostly used for linked data, in the sense of hyperlinks.
-In `REST`, eventually, it also includes information for interaction and resource manipilation.
+In `REST`, eventually, it also includes information for interaction and resource manipulation.
 Hypermedia can be dynamic or static but regardless **they are not considered part of the response data, because they define ways to interact with the data**.

 Hypermedia is a very broad term and needs to be broken down in different parts.
-Although there isn't any clear definition or concencus in the literature and the community, we will try to provide definitions and descriptions for all the different types of Hypermedia, according to our model's perception.
+Although there isn't any clear definition or consensus in the literature and the community, we will try to provide definitions and descriptions for all the different types of Hypermedia, according to our model's perception.

 ##### 9.1.2.1.
 Links
-The most basic class of hypermedia, basically URIs or IRIs that can be used to provide linking between releated resources to the primary resource.
+The most basic class of hypermedia, basically URIs that can be used to provide linking between related resources to the primary resource.
 The properties of a link, like placement inside the response, strictly follow the semantics of the Media Type agreed.

 ##### 9.1.2.2.
 Actions